asparuhkamburov/KOH2-ionosphere/README.md

 Third-party software used by the workflow must be cited separately; see `SOFTWARE_CITATIONS.md`.

+## AI-assisted development

+Parts of the source code and documentation in this repository were developed with assistance from OpenAI ChatGPT.

+The scientific workflow, processing parameters, validation design, interpretation, testing, and final review were performed by the repository author.
+AI-generated or AI-assisted code was reviewed, modified where necessary, and validated against the operational processing results before inclusion in the publication-oriented repository.

+The author takes responsibility for the released software and its scientific use.

 ## Release status

 This package is a **release candidate** for GitHub/Zenodo archiving.
 Before public release, complete the author metadata in `CITATION.cff`, choose and add a license, freeze/version the environment as desired, add the repository URL, create the release tag, and insert the Zenodo DOI after deposition.
 See `RELEASE_CHECKLIST.md`.